axel-andersson/action-functions-deploy/README.md

 If the `firebase.json` file is not located in the root of your GitHub repo, the option `entryPoint` needs to be specified.
 This option needs to be set to the path to the directory containing `firebase.json`.

-This is the default firebase project structure.
+This is a default firebase project structure.
 The `entryPoint` option may be left out or set to the default values of `.`

 ```
 .